criticalcsed/criticalcsed/program.md

 permalink: /program/
 ---

-# Become a middle or high school CS teacher

-Are you curious about becoming a middle or high school CS teacher in Washington state?
+# Interested in being a middle or high school CS teacher in Washington state?

 We're creating a pathway for aspiring teachers to do exactly that.
 The program part of the University of Washington's existing 1-year Masters in Teaching (called STEP, short for [Secondary Teacher Education Program](https://education.uw.edu/programs/teacher/secondary), which starts in Spring each year.
 We're creating a 5th quarter add-on endorsement, which means that teacher candidates enroll in the 1-year degree, earn a first endorsement in math, science, social students, language arts, or world languages, then stay for an additional quarter to earn a second endorsement in CS.
 This dual-endorsement structure not only makes you a competitive candidate for teaching positions, but positions you well to teach both standalone CS courses, as well as integrate CS into other subject areas that you teach.